kkaleidoskull/kkaleidoskull/README.md

 questioning gender/sexuality, so i wont list anything yet

-while i dont really have a dni, i want "freeshippers" and pro-harassment antis to stay away from me. radqueers are on thin ice
+while i dont really have a dni, i want "freeshippers" and pro-harassment antis to stay away from me. i dont agree with radqueers but you can int as long as we dont talk about queercourse (and im not on your dni)

 syscourse dni. im not a system, and dont know my stance on any of that